Brian Clarke: 2000s

 Continuing to advance his architectural vision for stained glass, in 2005 Clarke orchestrated the site-specific exhibition Lamina at the Gagosian Gallery, London, where floor to ceiling stained glass depicting golden leaves transformed the gallery space and immersed the visitors illuminated natural forms.
 Nature became a central theme for Clarke's work in these years.
 In an interview, Clarke acknowledged feeling close to Henri Matisse, who had worked in stained glass and whose work often glorified the wonders of nature.
 Nature also inspired Clarke's stained glass and ceramic works at Chiswick Mall in West London.
 Clarke worked with Norman Foster on the Palace of Peace and Reconciliation, a landmark building in Nur-Sultan, Kazakhstan, built to house the triennial Congress of Leaders of World and Traditional Religions.
 Clarke's 9,700 square expanse of stained glass crowns the apex of the pyramid (installed 2006), featuring imagery of soaring doves.

-In another example of Clarke breaking the medieval relationship between glass and lead, in the 2000s he took the radical step to inverse their relationship and began fashioning works entirely of lead.
+In another example of Clarke breaking the medieval relationship between glass and lead, in the 2000s he took the radical step to invert their relationship and began fashioning works entirely of lead.
 In these autonomous lead works, Clarke often uses the somber weightiness of lead to explore darker themes like mortality.
 His leadwork Don't Forget the Lamb (2014) is a memorial to his late mother.

 In this period, nature inspired Clarke's work in other mediums as well.
 His drawings of flowers use negative space as an expressive element, isolating the flowers in empty space with his signature, nervy line.
 This is seen in his later series, 'Night Orchids', exhibited at PACE Gallery in 2016.
 Clarke's collages are equally experimental; the carefully chosen, often torn, fragments and chalk drawings build an image that attempts to capture the essence of the flower depicted.
 In a radical gesture, Clarke brought the language of collage to stained glass in a wrap-around window at Peel Cottage (installed 2009), where he incorporated fragments of medieval glass within a contemporary design.